bboc/ogtool/README.md

 ## Known Issues

-1. og-tools cannot access objects shared layers properly.
-It appears that this might be caused by py-appscript.
+1. **og-tools cannot access objects shared layers properly**.
+It appeared that this might be caused by py-appscript.
 Since py-appscript is unmaintained for quite a few years now, this issue will most likely not be fixed anytime soon.
-An effective workaround might be toggling the shared layers before and after processing, either manually, or maybe through AppleScript/JavsScript or even with py-appscript.
+An effective workaround might be toggling the shared layers before and after processing, either manually, or maybe through AppleScript/JavsScript or even with py-appscript. **It appears now that this issue is still present when accessing OmniGraffle through JXA**
-2. ogtranslate currently does not tranlsate line labels, this will be fixed in a future updates.
+2. **ogtranslate currently does not translate line labels.** I will address this in a later version
-3. The test suite only covers omnigraffle_export and ogexport, and needs to be extended for ogtool and ogtranslate.
+3. **ogtools test suite is incomplete** The test suite only covers omnigraffle_export and ogexport, and needs to be extended for ogtool and ogtranslate. _I need to figure an elegant way to write tests for my JXA code._
-4. replacing text in attribute runs does not result in the document being marked as updated, so injected tranlsations are not saved.
+4. **replacing text in attribute runs does not result in the document being marked as updated**, so injected tranlsations are not saved.
 The code contains a workaround - adding a timestamp to key 'upd_timestamp' in user data of the element containing the text - so that the element with replaced text is marked as updated.
 This problem is at least present in OmniGraffle 6.6.2 and can be observed through watching document.modified().
-This does not only affect attribute runs, I was also observe it when changing colors, user_names and font size.
-According to the OmniGraffle developers this behaviour has not changes version 7.
+This does not only affect attribute runs, I also observed this when changing colors, user_names and font size.
+According to the OmniGraffle developers this behaviour has not changed in version 7.
+5. **py-appscript is no longer maintained** Maybe [py-applescript](https://pypi.org/project/py-applescript/) is a way forward, because the last commit is about a year old.

 TODOs, including other small issues and more notes are tracked in [TODO.taskpaper](TODO.taskpaper)